-The Grep benchmark searches a regular expression through input files and outputs the lines which contain strings matching the expression.
-Its behavior depends on how frequently the expression appears in the input file.
-When the expression appears frequently, it is I/O intensive just like Sort.
-When the expression appears rarely, it is CPU intensive just like WordCount.
-We launch Grep jobs to search the keyword 'the' in the data sets from Wikipedia, which is about 23 GB.
-We submit three Grep jobs one by one every 150 s.
-Fig. 7c shows the performance comparison of the three strategies.
-On average, MCP finishes jobs 39 percent faster than Hadoop-LATE and 53 percent faster than Hadoop-None.
-Moreover, MCP improves the throughput of the cluster by 38 percent over Hadoop-LATE and 42 percent over Hadoop-None.
-Since map tasks in Grep do more work (e.g., pattern matching) than in Sort, their average execution time is about 1.3× longer in Grep than in Sort.
+throughput of the cluster by 38% over Hadoop-LATE and 42% over Hadoop-None.
+Since map tasks in Grep do more work (e.g. pattern matching) than in Sort, their average execution time is about 1.3x longer in Grep than in Sort.
 Therefore, speculative execution can be more effective for map tasks in Grep than in Sort, leading to bigger improvement.

 To show the significance that each part of the MCP is, we give a deep analysis of the performance improvement achieved by each part of the MCP.
 We run three Grep jobs one by one the same as before.
-The results show that: i) only with the accurate straggler prediction, it finishes jobs 27 percent faster than Hadoop-LATE and improves the cluster throughput by 29 percent over Hadoop-LATE, ii) when adding cost performance model, it finishes jobs 31 percent faster and improves the cluster throughput by 32 percent, iii) when all parts are added (including the backup node selection), it finishes jobs 39 percent faster and improves the cluster throughput by 38 percent.
+The results show that: i) only with the accurate straggler prediction, it finishes jobs 27% faster than Hadoop-LATE and improves the cluster throughput by 29% over Hadoop-LATE, ii) when adding cost performance model, it finishes jobs 31% faster and improves the cluster throughput by 32%, iii) when all parts are added (including the backup node selection), it finishes jobs 39% faster and improves the cluster throughput by 38%.
 From the result, we can find that accurate straggler prediction plays the most important role in the improvement of the MCP.

 For a more complex and mixed workload, we run the Hadoop gridmix benchmark.
 This benchmark contains many kinds of jobs, such as streamSort, combiner, javaSort, monsterQuery, webdataScan, and webdataSort.
-We run it on a data set of 40 GB compressed and 10 GB uncompressed data and configure it with each kind of job running three small ones and three large ones.
+We run it on a data set of 40GB compressed and 10GB uncompressed data and configure it with each kind of job running 3 small ones and 3 large ones.
 We set the number of reduce tasks to 20 for the small jobs and 110 for the large jobs.
-The job execution time of these jobs varies from 100 to 5,000 s.
-Fig. 8 shows the performance of the three strategies.
-On average, MCP finishes jobs 13 percent faster than Hadoop-LATE and 16 percent faster than Hadoop-None.
-Moreover, MCP improves the throughput of the cluster by 15 percent over Hadoop-LATE and 12 percent over Hadoop-None.
+The job execution time of these jobs varies from 100s to 5000s.
+Figure 8 shows the performance of the three strategies.
+On average, MCP finishes jobs 13% faster than Hadoop-LATE and 16% faster than Hadoop-None.
+Moreover, MCP improves the throughput of the cluster by 15% over Hadoop-LATE and 12% over Hadoop-None.
 From the result, we can also find that even though Hadoop-LATE can improve the average job execution time by launching more speculative execution, it decreases the cluster throughput due to too many wasted slots.